Here's what you all did for Purple Day...

 Since 1 November 2018, specialist doctors (consultants) have been able to prescribe cannabis-based medicines for children with complex childhood epilepsy.

 There is some evidence to show that cannabis-based medicines can reduce seizures in complex childhood epilepsy.
-However, at present the NHS does not routinely fund these treatments.
+However, with the exception of pharmaceutically prepared CBD (see below), the NHS does not routinely prescribe and fund these treatments.

 Cannabis-based medicines are not the same as raw cannabis (which is illegal) or other cannabis products you can buy online or on the high street; these have not been tested to make sure they are safe and effective in the same way as licensed medicines;